swaptacular/swpt_ca_scripts/README.md

 * `root-ca.conf.template` contains configuration parameters for the OpenSSL library.
 This file is used only during the initial creation of the root-CA database.
-* `root-ca.crt` contains the self-signed certificate for your root-CA.
+* `root-ca.crt` contains the self-signed certificate for your root-CA. This file should be copied to the servers of your Swaptacular node, to be used as a trusted root CA during the SSL authentication phase.
 * `certs/` will contain the certificates that have been signed by your root-CA.
 * `db/` will contain all sorts of bookkeeping information about your